Independent Verification Overview

 Run the verifier during periodic compliance audit.

-For SOC 2, HIPAA Security Rule, ISO 42001, NIST CSF, or internal AI-governance review, run the verifier against a time-boxed sample export.
+For SOC 2, HIPAA Security Rule, ISO/IEC 42001:2023, NIST CSF, or internal AI-governance review, run the verifier against a time-boxed sample export.
 Keep the verifier version, key manifest, command, and output in your audit file.

 What you’ll need